davidlj95/website/docs/favicon.md

 ### Text to path

-In my Android's Chrome, the text in the SVG was overflowing the viewbox.
+In my Android's Chrome, the text in the SVG was overflowing the `viewBox`.
 Seems because a font rendering issue.
 I'm suspecting because `Tahoma` isn't available, then another font is used and therefore sizes do not match.
 So converted texts into paths to ensure consistent rendering across devices.